Why Airplane Ticket is So Expensive

 E-Ticket Or E-conomy

 There are three main options how to get cheap airfare.
 First one, you can obtain a ticket on the airline’s website.
-Carriers usually post special deal offers and sometimes really cheap airfare can be found there: $30-$50 USD for one way ticket.
+Carriers usually post special deal offers and sometimes really cheap airfare can be found there: $30-50 USD for a one-way ticket.
 In fact, such tickets are sold out very quickly.
-So the best way to get this cheap ticket is to sign up for mailing list of airlines and travel companies.
+So the best way to get this cheap ticket is to sign up for a mailing list of airlines and travel companies.

 A more comfortable option is to use search engine sites.
 Most popular: